 Station Road, Okehampton, Devon

-A scheme for an ambitious church with southwest tower was not realised, and the church as built is a modest flat-roofed adjunct to an attractive interwar presbytery, which makes a positive contribution to the local conservation area.
+An ambitious scheme for a church with tower was not realised; the church as built is a modest L-shaped adjunct to the presbytery of 1921.
+This is a handsome Arts and Crafts house, making a positive contribution to the local conservation area.

-The first Catholic church in Okehampton was a corrugated iron building opened in 1906.
-A site for a new church and presbytery was purchased in June 1920 and a design was prepared for the new buildings (an unsigned perspective drawing survives in the Diocesan archives).
-In the event, only the presbytery was built, slightly adapted from the illustrated design to provide a small church space at the rear of the building.
+The first Catholic church in Okehampton was a corrugated iron building, opened in 1906.
+A large site was purchased in June 1920 and a design prepared for an large church (dedicated to Our Lady of the Wayside and the Holy Souls) with south west tower and presbytery (an unsigned perspective drawing in the Diocesan archives is illustrated here).
+In the event only the presbytery was built, with an outbuilding to its rear later adapted and extended to provide a small church space (interior not inspected).

 Architect: Not established